eriicafes/hollywood-di/examples/jwt-auth.md

 ```

 In the snippet below, the UserService implementation depends on a IDatabaseService while the AuthService depends on both an IUserService and IJWTService.
-Each of their init function correctly specifies then name of the dependency and the container automatically instantiates them.
+Each of their init function specifies their dependencies and the container automatically instantiates them.

 NOTE: You would have typescript errors if your container fails to provide all required dependencies.